JonasAlfredsson/gateway_jumper/README.md

 variables which needs to be properly configured:

 1. `local_pass`\
-   The password for invoking sudo on the local computer.
+   The password for invoking sudo on the local computer.\
    Set to empty string (`""`) if no password is needed for local sudo.
 2. `jump_pass`\
    This need to be set to a non-empty string, since the jumphost should require a password.
 3. `totp_secret`\
-    This is the Base32 secret key used to create the TOTP challenge response code.
-Example: "ABCDE12FG3HIJ45K".
+    This is the Base32 secret key used to create the TOTP challenge response code. \
+    Example: "ABCDE12FG3HIJ45K"
 4. `dest_pass`\
-    The password on the final destination host.
+    The password on the final destination host.\
     Set to empty string (`""`) if no password is needed (e.g. key-based authentication is used).

 ### Test the Connection
 Before running this automatic script I **strongly** suggest manually connecting